 • Place of service (POS) must be identified using the codes established by CMS.
-These codes apply to paper submittals of professional claims.
-Valid place of service codes for electronic submittals are included in providers' implementation guides for HIPAA-compliant electronic transactions.
+These codes apply

 1 The AMA is the owner of all copyright, trademark and other rights to CPT and its updates.
 AMA reserves all rights.

 2 ICD-9/10-CM refers to the clinical modification (CM) of the most recent revision (9) of the International Classification of Diseases, a book that lists diagnosis codes according to a system assigned by the World Health Organization of the United Nations.
 The ICD is distributed by the U.S. Printing Office in Washington, DC, and by commercial publishers.